eramons/techblog/content/post/cozy.md

 Taking a closer look at the file we can see:

-* The configMap containing the cozy.yaml is mounted under /etc/cozy/cozy.yaml
+* The configMap containing _cozy.yaml_ is mounted under _/etc/cozy/cozy.yaml_
-* The persistent volume (nfs) is mounted under /var/lib/cozy
+* The persistent volume (nfs) is mounted under _/var/lib/cozy_
 * Since the docker image is NOT ran as root, I needed an init container to mount the persistent volume and set the permissions
-* The secret containing the admin-passphrase is mounted under /etc/cozy/cozy-admin-passphrase
+* The secret containing the admin-passphrase is mounted under _/etc/cozy/cozy-admin-passphrase_
-* The secret containing the vault keys is mounted under /etc/cozy/vault.enc and /etc/cozy/vault.dec
+* The secret containing the vault keys is mounted under _/etc/cozy/vault.enc_ and _/etc/cozy/vault.dec_

 #### 4.4.3 mailhog